Documentation

 .named("Assignment capacity shortage");

-The 0.11.x release line keeps joined-pair projected rows retained by joined coordinates, so localized updates from either side of the join can update the cached scoring rows without materializing facts.
+Since the 0.11.x release line, joined-pair projected rows are retained by joined coordinates, so localized updates from either side of the join can update the cached scoring rows without materializing facts.

 Clone-Free Rows and Keys